amrelsisy/RANG-Network-Generator/README.md

         - Format:
           - originalNodeId RandomNodeId
           - originalNodeId column will have the original node IDs, and randomNodeId column will have the new random node IDs assigned to the nodes of the network.
-      - outputFileNames: the name of the file that the generated network will be printed to
+      - outputFileNames: name of the file that the generated network will be printed to.
-        - If more than one network will be generated, the file names will automatically be numbered
+        - If more than one network will be generated, the file names will automatically be numbered.
-      - numberOfNetwork: the number of networks that the user wants to generate
+      - numberOfNetworks: the number of networks that the user wants to generate.

     - Example run using the Karate club network and manual version:
     - Manual/Random version, and BWRN model: